seregazhuk/seregazhuk.github.io_old/_drafts/2017-09-03-reactphp-dns.md

 ## Custom DNS queries

-`React\Dns\Resolve\Resolver` doesn't make queries itself, instead it proxies resolve calls to another *executor* class ('React\Dns\Query\Executor').
+`React\Dns\Resolve\Resolver` doesn't make queries itself, instead, it proxies resolve calls to another *executor* class (`React\Dns\Query\Executor`).
 This class actually performs all queries.
 Let's create an instance of it.
 The constructor accepts four arguments:

  - an instance of the event loop
  - an instance of the `React\Dns\Protoco\Parser` class.
 This class is responsible for parsing raw binary data.